All Episodes

 You can't say, I want this outcome, let me throw the rules out.

-Um that's why you frankly you see all these conflicts between the career apolitical prosecutors I worked with.
+That's why, frankly, you see all these conflicts between the career apolitical prosecutors I worked with.

-Uh the people on my special counsel team were like that.
+The people on my special counsel team were like that.

-The idea that politics played a role in who worked on that case or uh who got chosen is ludicrous.
+The idea that politics played a role in who worked on that case or who got chosen is ludicrous.

 stephanie ruhle

-Joyce, I know he's choosing his words carefully, but is Jack Smith warning us about what the DOJ is currently being turned into.
+Joyce, I know he's choosing his words carefully, but is Jack Smith warning us about what the DOJ is currently being turned into?

 Well, look, I think everybody is issuing that warning this week from all different fronts.